 Though there are many reputable companies that offer credit card consolidation loans or other legitimate forms of debt help, not all companies can be trusted.
 Consumers trying to pay off debt need to be especially careful of debt settlement companies.
 Debt settlement companies offer what sounds like a good deal upon first glace.
 With debt settlement, you only have to pay a fraction of the debt that you owe.
 For example, if you owe $10,000 in debt, a debt settlement company might tell you that you only have to pay $7,000.
 It sounds like you’re saving $3,000, which would be great!
 Unfortunately, when you settle on a debt, your credit score will drop significantly.
 Having a settlement on your credit report shows future lenders that you can’t be trusted to pay back what you borrow.
 The amount that you save by settling can also be counted as income by the IRS, so there’s a good chance you will be taxed on it.
 Overall, debt settlement is not a good idea.

 If you are struggling to pay off debt, ACCC may be able to help.
-Call 800-769-3571 today to speak to a certified credit counselor!
+Sign up for a free credit counseling session with us today!